microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 ## Terminology used in this document

-**Virtual Directory, or vdir,** is used by Exchange Server to allow access to web applications such as Exchange ActiveSync, Outlook on the Web, and the Autodiscover service.
+**Virtual Directory, or vDir,** is used by Exchange Server to allow access to web applications such as Exchange ActiveSync, Outlook on the Web, and the Autodiscover service.
 Several virtual directory settings can be configured by an admin, including authentication, security, and reporting settings.
 Extended Protection is one such authentication setting.

 **The Extended Protection setting** controls the behavior for checking of CBTs.
 Possible values for this setting are listed in the following table: